epfllibrary/zotero-course/README.md

 # Up to speed with Zotero - quick start workshop's course notes

 ## Description
 These course notes have been created for EPFL Library 's training [*Up to speed with Zotero - quick start workshop*](https://library.epfl.ch/doctor-zotero/en), in Lausanne, Switzerland.
-Slides for this training are available on **jupyter-notebook**.
+Slides for this training are available on HackMD ([https://go.epfl.ch/ztart](https://go.epfl.ch/ztart)).

 ## Authors
 This training was created by the EPFL Library Teaching Team :